EDUCBA Logo

 average Sales

 Step 4: Copy cell B9 and paste (Ctrl + V) it under cell C9 to get the average value for Margin.
 Well, this is one of the nicest Excel features of all time.
-You can copy the formulas and paste them to different cells so that you get the formulated results for the other column.
+You can copy the formulas and paste them into different cells to get the formulated results for the other column.

 average Sales 1